LeelaChessZero/lczero.org/content/contribute/hugo.md

 New pages appear in [this section]({{<ref "../dev/wiki">}}) of the website.
 It's possible to move the document around (and keeping `wikiname` header), and it will keep being linked/synched to the GitHub wiki page.

+The syntax for pages is [CommonMark](https://commonmark.org/) standard of MarkDown.

 ## Setting up HuGo to run locally

 If you create pages or plan to contribute non-trivial amount of changes, it's recommended to setup HuGo locally.
 It works will both under Windows and Linux.
 Here is how to do it.